9 Natural Ways to Handle Stress & Anxiety During Lockdown

 Herbal supplements are an easy way to improve your stress and anxiety levels with minimal changes to your routine.

-Hemp is an extremely versatile plant that has many natural compounds which can benefit our health, as a result there has been a recent boom in the popularity of hemp extract products.
+Canna is an extremely versatile plant that has many natural compounds which can benefit our health, as a result there has been a recent boom in the popularity of Canna extract products.

-Studies show that hemp extract has the ability to activate serotonin receptors like 5-HT1a, and this activation leads to an increase in mood-boosting serotonin levels.
-A 2019 study investigated the effects of hemp extract on serotonin receptors in mice and found that hemp extract activated serotonin receptors and resulted in reduced anxiety in the mice.
+Studies show that Canna extract has the ability to activate serotonin receptors like 5-HT1a, and this activation leads to an increase in mood-boosting serotonin levels.
+A 2019 study investigated the effects of Canna extract on serotonin receptors in mice and found that Canna extract activated serotonin receptors and resulted in reduced anxiety in the mice.

 Ashwagandha is another herbal supplement that has shown impressive potential as a stress-reducer and anxiolytic.